-- Information sharing occurs in a number of forums. - Legal barriers may affect information sharing. - Information sharing is mostly voluntary. - Voluntary information sharing is dependent on receiving a benefit. - Information sharing is based on trusted relationships. - Information sharing may be dependent on the company and individual participant. - Information sharing is content-focused.
+- Information sharing occurs in a number of forums. - Legal barriers may affect information sharing. - Information sharing is mostly voluntary. - Voluntary information sharing depends on receiving a benefit. - Information sharing is based on trusted relationships. - Information sharing may depend on the company and individual participant. - Information sharing is content-focused.